sithel/vip/README.md

 - night mode
 - more impositions
 - improve Imposition options UI/UX to be more compact (in listing options section)
+- figure out CORS stuff so it can be saved to someone's computer

 # Helper Functions & Code Structure